abhinavk96/Transcriptor/README.md

 # Transcriptor

-A web based transcription editor.
+A web based transcription editor with wordlevel highlighting support along with speaker tagging.

 ## Prerequisites